skydoves/TransformationLayout/README.md

 #### startActivity
 And we should call `startActivity` with bundle and intent data.<br>
 We should get a `bundle` using `withActivity` method.
 It needs a context and any name of transition. <br>
-The `bundle` will be into the `startActivity`'s parameter.<br>
+The `bundle` must be used as `startActivity`'s parameter.<br>
-And we should put extra data to the intent using `getParcelableParams()` method.<br>
+We should put parcelable data to the intent using `getParcelableParams()` method.<br>
-The extra name can be anything.
-But it will be reused later.
+The extra name of the parcelable data can be anything, and it will be reused later.
 ```kotlin
 fab.setOnClickListener {
     val bundle = transformationLayout.withActivity(this, "myTransitionName")